kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-20-gulp-tutorial-3-build-clean-jekyll.markdown

 Now I create a `build` task.
 This task will run all other tasks, which are needed to create the site.
 By default Gulp.js runs all tasks in parallel.
 That’s why I will get a problem if a specific order is needed.
 I will need a node module which runs tasks in a sequence:

 {% highlight sh %}
-$ npm install --save-dev run-sequence
+$ npm install --save-dev run-sequence@1.0.1
 {% endhighlight %}

 Next I create the task: